tokuhirom/Minilla/README.md

 ## CheckOrigin

 This step will run the \`git remote\`.
-If there's no remote, minillla will abort.
+If there's no remote, minilla will abort.

 ## BumpVersion